smartcatdev/Designr-modules-free/readme.txt

 Requires PHP: 5.4
 License: GPLv2 or later

-Advanced Widgets for Designr themes.
-Fully compatible with other themes and SiteOrigin Page Builder
+Advanced Widgets for Designr theme.
+Fully compatible with SiteOrigin Page Builder

 == Description ==
 This plugin adds advanced, pre-designed widgets to your site that you can use in your theme.